 Along with updates and new features, the system requirements for Final Cut Pro and its companion software also increased.
 Depending on the type of editing you will be doing, you may need to go beyond the minimum requirements listed on their website, especially if you’re working with 4K or 360-degree video.

 Generally speaking, it’s always a good idea to update your macOS as Apple releases improvements and patches regularly.
 These updates can increase your computer’s performance, security, and also add useful new features.
-Apple’s most recent update, Catalina, has some users hesitating, however.
-Controversially, Catalina does not support 32-bit applications—which means that many users may find their favorite programs are no longer compatible with their computer!

 This same OS requirement also applies to Final Cut Pro’s companion programs Motion and Compressor.

 The CPU functions as the central brain of your computer, and it has a big effect on performance in Final Cut Pro.
-Better CPUs will result in shorter loading times, faster imports, and snappier response when making trims and edits.
+Better CPUs will result in shorter loading times, faster imports, and snappier responses when making trims and edits.
 CPUs can also be one of the most pricey components in your machine, so it pays to understand the benefits you’ll reap from a high-end CPU.

 Apple does not specifically list a CPU requirement to install Final Cut Pro or any of its companion software, so you should be able to run the program on any Mac that meets the other system requirements.
 If speed is not an issue for you, you can use older versions of Final Cut Pro X on Macs as far back as 2010—but you might find that frustratingly slow!